Both channels got harder at the same time.

 "Organic reach has dropped roughly 50% year-over-year."
 (Yep Ads, LinkedIn Algorithm Changes 2026)

-The cost gap between organic and paid leads is significant.
+The cost gap between organic and paid is real.

 Organic runs about half the cost per lead.
-But it's not free.
+It's still not free.

-For B2B SaaS companies, LinkedIn Ads average around $310 per lead.
+For B2B SaaS, LinkedIn Ads average around $310 per lead.
 Organic content?
 About $164.
-That's nearly half the cost, which is a pretty significant gap when you're planning quarterly budgets.
+That's almost half the cost, which adds up fast when you're planning a quarterly budget.

-There's a catch, though.
-Organic requires somebody to write posts three to five times a week, engage in comment threads daily, optimize profiles, and keep a consistent publishing schedule going.
+There's a catch.
+Organic needs somebody writing posts three to five times a week, replying in comment threads every day, optimising profiles, and holding a consistent publishing rhythm.
 Those hours carry a real dollar cost even if they never show up on an ad invoice.

 Where organic clearly wins is engagement.
-Organic posts pull 2 to 6% engagement rates.
-Sponsored content gets 0.4 to 0.6% click-through.
-And content from employee profiles generates about 8x more engagement than posts from company pages.
+Organic posts pull 2 to 6% engagement.
+Sponsored content lands at 0.4 to 0.6% click-through.
+And content posted from employee profiles generates about 8x more engagement than the same post from a company page.

 "The average CPL via LinkedIn Ads is about $310, whereas the average CPL from organic LinkedIn marketing is around $164."
 (First Page Sage, cited in Ordinal)